arnold-c/PhD-Dissertation/additional_sections/acknowledgements.typ

 To begin, I would like to thank my committee, Kat Shea, Maciej Boni, Stephen Berg, and Matt Ferrari, for their support, patience, and guidance throughout my PhD.
 I am so very grateful to have had the opportunity to work and discuss science with you all; my work is immeasurably better as a result.
-In particular, I would like to pay particular tribute to Matt.
+In particular, I would like to pay tribute to Matt.
 Not only have you helped guide me through all academic puzzles an aspiring researcher could ask for, facilitated numerous collaboration opportunities, and been tireless in helping me become a better scientist, but you are one of the few that pair it with a deep-seated kindness and humanity.
 I can truly say that the last four years would not have been as productive or joyous without your care and understanding; always providing time and support when I needed it.